desktop computer with Claim MD website on the screen

 The next time a new patient completes this form, their insurance information will be automatically imported into their profile.
 Nice!! 🙌

 Just as a note, you may also want to have your patient upload a scan/photo of their insurance card to the Documents section of the portal.
-That way you can take a look at the card and find the member services number if you run into any issues.
+That way, you can take a peek at the card and find the member services number if you run into any issues.

 Set up Claim.MD